shri-2015-org/shrimp/README.md

 2. When actively working on an issue, *move the ticket to "In Progress"*, so other team members would see where you at.
 3. Follow Github flow: https://guides.github.com/introduction/flow/.

+* We adhere to [AirBnb JavaScript styleguide](https://github.com/airbnb/javascript).
+Watch for linter error on pre-commit hook.
+For other stuff use common sense and code reviews by other team members.

 * Follow this convention for branch naming: `<type>/<short_name>#<issue_number>`.